emresertoz/PeriodSuite/README.md

 The function `PeriodHomotopy` will produce the necessary ODEs and the initial conditions for the numerical integrator.
 Then, it will call SageMath and start integration.

 Once computations are complete, type the following to read in the results of the integration manually:

     Magma> load "lastPeriods";
     Magma> X`primitivePeriods:=periods;
     Magma> X`precision:=precision;

-At this point `X` could be viewed as representing the target hypersurface, but with the additional data of its periods as well as the means used to compute the periods.
+At this point, one could view `X` as representing the target hypersurface, but with the additional data of its periods as well as the means used to compute the periods.

 ### Hodge rank